Opportunity – Art & Media Advance the Gospel

 What are Pioneers teams looking for?

 Pioneers is looking for artists.
-But not just artists who want a place to perform and display their own talents.
+But not just artists who want a place to perform and display their talents.
 The most important characteristic is that they go in as learners and approach the arts as a way to build relationships.
 These artists should also be committed to excellence and dedicated to growing in and improving their craft.
 That may mean opening up and expanding their creative palette to include local styles.

 “We’re looking for awesome artists who will go the extra mile with the glory of God as their primary focus… who will put self-promotion in the back seat, so God-promotion is in the front.”